ShauryaaSharma/Session-Multiplexer-Code-Shell/README.md

 3. **Editing** — `fetchDir` / `fetchContent` / `updateContent` events read and write files on local disk, and mirror saves back to S3.
 4. **Terminal** — `requestTerminal` forks a PTY (`node-pty`) scoped to that session's `tmp/<replId>` directory.
 Terminal I/O streams both ways over the same socket, keyed by socket ID.
 Multiple sessions multiplex their own PTYs through one backend process — hence the name.

+Because the terminal is a real shell and not a sandboxed interpreter, it can run **any file of your choice** — not just the seeded boilerplate — as long as the runtime/toolchain it needs (Node, Python, etc.) is installed on the machine the backend runs on.
+The only requirement on the storage side is that the project's boilerplate files exist under the expected prefix in your S3-compatible bucket — this works with **AWS S3** or **Cloudflare R2** (or any other S3-compatible endpoint), configured via `S3_ENDPOINT`.

 ## Architecture

 ```